Cannupa Hanska Luger

-Cannupa Hanska Luger (born 1979) is a New Mexico-based interdisciplinary artist whose community-oriented artworks address environmental justice and gender violence issues.
+Cannupa Hanska Luger (born 1979) is a Native American interdisciplinary artist based in New Mexico whose community-oriented artworks address indigenous peoples, environmental justice and gender violence issues.

-Luger is an enrolled member of the Three Affiliated Tribes of the Fort Berthold Reservation and is of Mandan, Hidatsa, Arikara, Lakota, Austrian, and Norwegian heritage.
+Luger is an enrolled citizen of the Three Affiliated Tribes of the Fort Berthold Reservation and is of Mandan, Hidatsa, Arikara, Lakota, Austrian, and Norwegian heritage.

 Early life

 Cannupa Hanska Luger was born and raised in Fort Yates, North Dakota, on the Standing Rock Reservation.

 His parents are Kathy "Elk Woman" Whitman (Fort Berthold Reservation) and Robert "Bruz" Luger.
 After his parents divorced, he moved with his mother and five siblings to Phoenix, Arizona, where his mother, an artist, sought a marketplace for carved stone sculptures.
 He spent summers on his father's ranch on the Standing Rock Reservation.
-The artist credits his mother and his ancestors for providing the confidence to pursue a livelihood as an artist, and to develop a personal creative voice.
+The artist credits his mother and his ancestors for providing the confidence to pursue a livelihood as an artist and to develop a personal creative voice.

 Education

 In 2011, Luger received a Bachelor of Fine Arts degree in studio arts from the Institute of American Indian Arts.